 There are several initiatives in motion to increase the number of Full Service Partnerships (FSP) in Alameda County (Disability Rights California/Department of Justice Settlement, Forensic Plan Implementation, Proposition 1/MHSA reform).
 The DRC settlement requires assessment of the number of FSPs by November 2024.
-Based on the DRC mandated assessment, the recommendation to ACBH is to ensure that the number of FSPs available in Alameda County meet the demand/needs of the community.
-In addition, we recommend that any unused FSP slots are made available/filled by individuals who need them.
-Recommend that ACBH provide a monthly report to the community on the number and type of available FSPs, including the number that are unused.
+Based on the DRC mandated assessment, the recommendation to ACBH is to:

+- ensure that the number of FSPs available in Alameda County meet the demand/needs of the community. - make any unused FSP slots available to/filled by individuals who need them. - provide a monthly report to the community on the number and type of available FSPs, including the number that are unused.
+Need to specify the entity to which ACBH should report.